 A recent work-study revealed beneficial effects of bright light exposure at eye level (light therapy) can improve employees’ alertness, vitality, and objective cognitive task performance, and influence physiological arousal measured with heart rate..

-A bright light has been shown to positively impact alertness, vitality, and performance and may thus counteract stress and fatigue by helping recover decreased mental resources.
+Bright light research has been shown to positively impact alertness, vitality, and performance and may thus counteract stress and fatigue by helping recover decreased mental resources.
 Additionally, studies of sufferers of seasonal affective disorders (SAD) and of healthy people show that energy levels can be improved by exposing them to natural bright light.